 Function: Set a condition--source IP address and source IP address mask.
-When it is set to received by a member port meets settings of this parameter, the condition is matched successfully.
+When it is set to Specific, an IP address and IP address mask need to be set.
+When the SIP in an IP packet received by a member port meets settings of this parameter, the condition is matched successfully.